Anant-mishra1729/qrcopy/README.md

 ## :warning: Prerequisites

-* Install **python3-venv** package for your Linux distribution before running the installation script.
+* Install `python3-venv` and `xclip` package for your Linux distribution before running the installation script.

 ## Installation